gauravkumar950/Mnsit_classification/README.md

 We extend our gratitude to the creators of the MNIST dataset and the scikit-learn library for their invaluable contributions to the field of machine learning.
 Additionally, we appreciate the support of the open-source community and fellow contributors for their insights and feedback.

 ---
+**GIVEN FILE IS .pynb SO YOU CAN JUST DOWNLOAD THE FILE AND OPEN IT IN COLAB OR JUPYTER NOTEBOOK.**

 Feel free to adjust the description further if needed!